Scan to download memorist

 How does memorist help prevent friendships from fading?

-When you journal in memorist and tag the people you mention, Tempo learns your natural rhythm with each person.
-It tracks how often they appear in your entries and nudges you when a connection has gone quiet for longer than usual.
-You don't have to track anything manually — your journal entries are the data, and Tempo turns that data into relationship awareness.
+When you journal in memorist and tag the people you mention, you can set a Tempo for the ones you want to stay close to — choosing how often you want to stay in touch, from weekly to yearly. memorist tracks when you last mentioned each person and nudges you when a connection has gone quiet for longer than the cadence you set.
+You don't have to keep a separate log — your journal entries are the record, and Tempo turns it into a gentle reminder to reach out.

 How often should you reach out to friends?